-Audit Committee Committee Members Ms. Reich (Chair) Approves the appointment of the Company's independent registered public accounting firm Mr. Johnson Ms. Mends 1 Mr. Winter Evaluates the independence and performance of such firm Ms. Wood Reviews the scope of the annual audit 4 meetings in fiscal year 2021 Reviews and evaluates the effectiveness of the Company's internal audit function Reviews the effectiveness of the Company's ERM program and the Company's major financial risk exposures and the steps management has taken related thereto Ensures that the Company has established a system to enforce the H&R Block Code of Business Ethics and Conduct Reviews and discusses with management and the independent registered public accounting firm the audited financial statements and accounting principles See the "Audit Committee Report" on page 55 .
+Audit Committee Committee Members Ms. Reich (Chair) Approves the appointment of the Company's independent registered public accounting firm Mr. Johnson Ms. Mends Mr. Winter Evaluates the independence and performance of such firmReviews the scope of the annual audit Ms. Wood 1 Four meetings in fiscal year 2022 Reviews and evaluates the effectiveness of the Company's internal audit function Reviews the effectiveness of the Company's ERM program and the Company's major financial risk exposures and the steps management has taken related thereto Ensures that the Company has established a system to enforce the H&R Block Code of Business Ethics and Conduct Reviews and discusses with management and the independent registered public accounting firm the audited financial statements and accounting principles See the "Audit Committee Report" on page 51 .
 All of the members of the Audit Committee are independent under regulations adopted by the SEC, NYSE listing standards, and the Independence Standards.
 The Board has determined that each member of the Audit Committee is financially literate under NYSE guidelines and that Mr. Johnson, Ms. Reich, Mr. Winter, and Ms. Wood are each an audit committee financial expert pursuant to the criteria prescribed by the SEC.
+1 Ms. Wood will cease serving on th e Audit Committee upon her departure from the Board effective as of the Appual Meeting